Joshh90/Building-Data-Models-with-Apache-Cassandra/README.md

 import csv
  ```
 ### Project Execution Flow
-Dataset extraction from jupyter notebook working directory --> Pre-process data with Python --> Create cassandra instance cluster --> Create keyspace in cassandra --> Set keyspace in cassandra --> Modelling the database tables based on queries -->Insert data into the database table --> Query the table to gain insight
+Data upload to jupyter notebook working directory --> Dataset extraction from jupyter notebook working directory --> Pre-process data with Python --> Create cassandra instance cluster --> Create keyspace in cassandra --> Set keyspace in cassandra --> Modelling the database tables based on queries -->Insert data into the database table --> Query the table to gain insight